Role: Creator and Developer

 Another is an online strategic board game idea I've had for a while that I can't wait to begin working on.
 Development for that probably won't start until after the above app is more-or-less complete.

 More details about these, and any other projects that I take on, will become available as development begins in earnest.
-I'll update this site occasionally, but if you're interested and want to keep up with the latest, I recommend you connect with me on other media.
+I'll update this site occasionally, but if you're interested and want to keep up with the latest, I recommend you on other media.